-In March 2020, the Coronavirus Aid, Relief, and Economic Security Act (CARES Act), which provides relief from certain requirements under GAAP, was signed into law.
+In March 2020, the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act"), which provides relief from certain requirements under GAAP, was signed into law.
 Section 4013 of the CARES Act gives entities temporary relief from the accounting and disclosure requirements for troubled debt restructurings (TDRs) and if certain criteria are met these loan modifications may not need to be classified as TDRs.
 The relief related to TDRs under the CARES Act was extended by the Consolidated Appropriations Act, 2021 (CAA), which was signed into law on December 27, 2020.
-Under the CAA, such relief will continue until the earlier of (1) 60 days after the date the COVID-

-19 national emergency comes to an end or (2) January 1, 2022.
+Under the CAA, this relief came to an end on January 1, 2022.
 The Association adopted this relief for qualifying loan modifications.

-In March 2020, the Financial Accounting Standards Board (FASB) issued guidance entitled "Facilitation of the Effects of Reference Rate Reform on Financial Reporting."
+In March 2020, the FASB issued guidance entitled "Facilitation of the Effects of Reference Rate Reform on Financial Reporting."
 The guidance provides optional expedients and exceptions for applying GAAP to contracts and other transactions affected by reference rate reform.
 The guidance simplifies the accounting evaluation of contract modifications that replace a reference rate affected by reference rate reform and contemporaneous modifications of other contracts related to the replacement of the reference rate.
 The optional amendments are effective as of March 12, 2020, through December 31, 2022.
 The Association adopted the guidance in the first quarter of 2021 and the impact was not material to the Association's financial condition or its results of operations.